 - PlayStation Plus Collection is a great introduction to new players

-Most consoles don't launch with a full library of games right off the bat, so the bar is pretty low here for the PS5.
-That being said, what you make of the PlayStation 5's current game library largely depends on if you finished the masterpieces from the PS4's era – games like God of War, The Last of Us Part II, Marvel's Spider-Man and Uncharted 4: A Thief's End.
+Most consoles don't launch with a full library of games right off the bat, so the launch bar was pretty low for the PS5.
+That being said, what you make of the PlayStation 5's current game library largely depends on if you finished the masterpieces from the PS4's era – games like God of War, The Last of Us Part II, Marvel's Spider-Man, and Uncharted 4: A Thief's End.

 If you haven't finished them, or haven't played them at all, you could have over a dozen excellent games to play from the second you turn on the PS5 via backwards compatibility, a number of which have been improved thanks to a 60fps update, like Ghost of Tsushima and Days Gone.

 It's a nice homage to the PlayStation hardware that's come and gone, but we expect some folks will play through it, then uninstall it to reclaim the 10GB of storage space it takes up on the console.
 You can always re-download it from your games library or the PlayStation Store should you wish to play it again.

-There are also various independent games that are worth a shout, like the indie charmer Bugsnax (that one with the infuriatingly catchy theme tune), which will be available as the console's first PlayStation Plus downloadable game (you'll need to subscribe, if you haven't already, to PS Plus to access it).
+There are also various independent games that are worth a shout, like the indie charmer Bugsnax (that one with the infuriatingly catchy theme tune), which was available as the console's first PlayStation Plus downloadable game.

 Those masterpieces that we mentioned earlier?
 Those are all part of Sony's new PlayStation Plus Collection: a small library of hits from the PS4 that Sony's making free to PlayStation Plus subscribers on the PS5.

-Some real mainstream hits are included, but also some less-popular gems that are well worth checking out, like Persona 5 and The Last Guardian.
-The PlayStation Plus Collection might never swell to the size of Microsoft's Xbox Game Pass lineup, but even with the 18 games available right now it's a great perk for PS Plus subscribers.
+Some real mainstream classics are included, but also some less-popular gems that are well worth checking out, like Persona 5 and The Last Guardian.
+The PlayStation Plus Collection might never swell to the size of Microsoft's Xbox Game Pass lineup, but even with the 19 games available right now, it's a great perk for PS Plus subscribers.

-We're as disappointed as you are with that lack of backwards-compatibility support for Sony’s previous generation of games, particularly as Xbox 360 games (physical discs included) work on the Xbox Series X, but it's not uncommon for a new console to only support the last generation of games as manufacturers look to the future.
+We're as disappointed as you are with the lack of backward-compatibility support for Sony’s previous generation of games, particularly as Xbox 360 and original Xbox games (physical discs included) work on the Xbox Series X, but it's not uncommon for a new console to only support the last generation of games as manufacturers look to the future.

 It used to be that you could choose select PS3/PS2 titles via PlayStation Now… but that's been replaced with a revamped PS Plus service, which also includes PS1 and PSP games.
-Accessing your old PS4 games is thankfully a cinch on Sony's new system.
-Simply select the Library icon and the PS5 will automatically pull in all your digital purchases and previously installed games, providing you're signed into your PlayStation Network account.
+Accessing your old PS4 games is thankfully a cinch on Sony's new system, though.
+Simply select the Library icon and the PS5 will automatically pull in all your digital purchases and previously installed games, providing you're signed in to your PlayStation Network account.

 Buy it if...

-You plan on buying a next-generation game console in the next six months
+You plan on buying a new game console in the next six months

-The PS5 is a seriously great next-gen gaming console – and one we’ll be recommending to our friends and families for the next six months, at least.
-The new controller is revolutionary, and the whole experience feels fresh, fast and satisfying to use.
+The PS5 is a seriously great next-gen gaming console – and one we’ll be recommending to our friends and families for a while yet.
+The new controller is revolutionary, and the whole experience feels fresh, fast, and satisfying to use.

-You want a taste of next-gen without losing your PS4 games
+You want a taste of current-gen without losing your PS4 games

 One of the best things about the PlayStation 5 is that it acts as a bridge between generations.
 Your entire library of digital PS4 games is there from the moment you log into your PSN account, and any great games you missed will likely be part of the PlayStation Plus Collection.